 Note: Using the Refresh button creates a new Energy Model in Revit.
 The Manual Refresh button may be turned on in Settings by checking the option Automatic reload when document changes.
 The feature may be turned off by unchecking this option.
 This setting applies to Detailed Models only and will be applied the next time that FenestraPro is launched.

 If the setting is turned off for manual Refresh, automatic refreshing will then occur when any changes are made to the model while FenestraPro is open (such as changes in model geometry, element properties, addition or removal of glazing, changing element functions etc).
+The application will then automatically update when changes are made without any manual Refresh required.
+You will then not have control over when this occurs as the application will start to recalculate automatically and the updates will then display.

 Note: It is recommended that if significant alterations are to be made to the model, that FenestraPro is closed out, modifications are made and FenestraPro is opened again once the model has been prepared.